-Context
+2. Context

-In line with the Scottish Government's definition, genderbased violence describes a range of behaviours that includes: intimidation; harassment; online abuse; intimate image sharing; domestic abuse; physical and emotional abuse; stalking; sexual assault and murder.
-The term also includes commercial sexual exploitation and so-called 'honour-based' violence, including female genital mutilation, forced marriages and 'honour' crimes.
-Although gender-based violence affects more women and girls, it is important to note it also impacts men and those in the LGBT+ community.
+In line with the Scottish Government's definition, gender-based violence describes a range of behaviours that includes: intimidation, harassment, online abuse, intimate image sharing, domestic abuse, physical and emotional abuse, stalking, sexual assault and murder.
+The term also includes commercial sexual exploitation and so-called 'honour based' violence, including, female genital mutilation, forced marriages and 'honour' crimes.3 Although gender-based violence affects more women and girls, it is important to note it also impacts men and those in the LGBTQ+ community.

 Gender-based violence occurs across all levels of society.
 The fundamental cause of violence against women and girls is gender inequality.
 Women and girls may also have other protected characteristics that increases their risk level of experiencing violence and abuse.
-For example, people from ethnic communities, with disabilities or a status which is particularly vulnerable such as refugee/asylum seeker, lone parent or a homeless person, can greatly increase the risk factor, particularly where an imbalance of power exists.
+For example, those from ethnic communities, with disabilities or a status which is particularly vulnerable such as refugee/asylum seeker, lone parent or homelessness can greatly increase the risk factor, particularly where an imbalance of power exists.